 But an interesting thing happens when we part with our possessions because we must.
 We let go a little.
 And sooner or later, we get over it.
 And then we part with some more things, and we let go a little more and get over that, too.
 Until . . . suddenly . . . it starts feeling good to get rid of our stuff.
 That’s when we step into that glorious place where we’ve finally freed ourselves of this power material things sometimes have.
 Our desire to ‘own’ something dissipates and along with it the attachment and anxiety that ownership brings.
 The more we give away, the less we feel we ‘need.’
 It’s a good feeling to not be so attached to things.
 Nothing drove that point so poignantly than the recent material losses from Hurricane Sandy, which did affect my friends and family but in retrospect seems so minor–even in their devastation–to the loss of life incurred by other folks I do not know, folks for whom I feel deep sadness.

 GRATEFUL FOR MY BOFFICE AND LITCHEN

 I am grateful this New Year’s for having found a place to live.
-I’m grateful that we didn’t buckle and settle for some of the scarier places we were looking at just so we could keep our dog.
+I’m grateful that we didn’t have to settle for some of the scarier places we were looking at just so we could keep our dog.
 I am grateful for the part-time job I secured in October that allows my partner and I to collectively pull off paying the rent.
-I am grateful for the stuff I have and grateful for being able to give some good stuff away to other people in greater need than me.
+I am grateful for the stuff I have and grateful for being able to give some good stuff away to other people who need it.
 I’m grateful for managing to have faith for what seemed an impossible task during the height of the holiday season.
-And I’m more that grateful for our boffice and litchen.
+And I’m more than grateful for our boffice and litchen.
 May I never forget to feel as grateful as I am today.